qbornet/BotO42/INSTALL.md

 Once this is done you can run the bot:
 `python3 boto.py`

 Now everything should work we have 3 command !help, !add, !del just check !help for further information,

 Next step is the hosting so you don't have to run the script on your PC if you have a different way of hosting or you think it's fine that the script 24/7 on your pc

 The Installation Guide is finish for you for the other, we will setup heroku (without paying anything we will be able to run the bot)

+Before going to the next part type `deactivate` this will quit venv

 ## Hosting